The tendons of Kerr’s fingers tightened. Hands tightened into fists. They felt heavy—ready to bludgeon.

 Kerr realized with horror that he was up against a super soldier.
 He must have a Jump Suit, as well.

-Kerr fell sideways, repositioning Braun before Hendrikson slammed into him.
+Kerr fell sideways, repositioning Braun just before Hendrikson slammed into him.
 The knife swung wide, trying to strike behind the colonel.
-Kerr continued to roll, pulling both Braun and now Hendrikson with him.
-As he landed, he planted both feet on Braun and kicked.
+Kerr continued to roll, pulling both Braun and Hendrikson with him.
+As he landed, he planted both feet and kicked.

 Thank you, judo lessons!

-His legs fired like pistons, launching Braun and Hendrikson into the air.
+His legs fired like pistons, launching Braun and Hendrikson into the air like dolls.

 Kerr planted his palms and pushed off.
-Twisting like a cat, he landed ready for his next maneuver.
+A twisting cat, he landed at the ready.
+The suit augmented his movements.

 Johansson rolled onto the ground, getting into a better firing position.
 Murphy was lifting his gun to get a lock.
 Major Blanc pivoting her gun.